Virtualisation - OpenStack

-While the reference virtualisation stack, consisting of qemu/kvm and libvirt enables hardware virtualisation and the management of virtual machines (VMs) on a single host, in most of the cases compute, network and storage resources are distributed across multiple hosts in the data centre.
+While the reference virtualisation stack, consisting of QEMU/KVM and libvirt enables hardware virtualisation and the management of virtual machines (VMs) on a single host, in most of the cases compute, network and storage resources are distributed across multiple hosts in the data centre.
 This creates a challenge with centralised management of those resources, scheduling VMs, etc. OpenStack solves this problem by aggregating distributed pools of resources, allocating them to VMs on-demand and enabling automated VM provisioning through a self-service portal.

 OpenStack consists of the following primary components:

-- Keystone serves as an identity service, providing authentication and authorisation functions for the users and enabling multi-tenancy.
+Serves as an identity service, providing authentication and authorisation functions for the users and enabling multi-tenancy.

-- Glance is an image service, responsible for uploading, managing and retrieving cloud images for VMs running on OpenStack.
+This is an image service, responsible for uploading, managing and retrieving cloud images for VMs running on OpenStack.

-- Neutron provides network connectivity between VMs, enabling multi-VM deployments.
+Provides network connectivity between VMs, enabling multi-VM deployments.

-- Cinder is a storage component that is responsible for provisioning, management and termination of persistent block devices.
+This is a storage component that is responsible for provisioning, management and termination of persistent block devices.